Pentastar Aviation: Fleet

-The company also uses a range of jets through a network of pre-approved operators.

 Aircraft maintenance

 Pentastar Aviation holds Class 3 and Class 4 airframe ratings and maintains Gulfstream, Bombardier, Cessna, Dassault and Hawker aircraft.
 It also carries out avionics installation and repair at its facility at Oakland County International Airport.

 On March 13, 2012, Key Air, the leading FBO service provider and aircraft management and charter provider at the Waterbury-Oxford Airport in Oxford, CT, officially announced that they would be signing a memorandum of understanding with Pentastar Aviation.
 This agreement allowed Pentastar to operate on the east coast of the United States in addition to their headquarters in Oakland County International Airport.
 The facilities were officially opened on June 13, 2012.

 Scheduled airline service

 Twice Pentastar has operated scheduled airline service under a public charter arrangement.

 The first was in 2013 and 2014 when they operated Saab SF340 aircraft on behalf of "Lakeshore Express" between Pontiac, Midway International Airport, and Pellston Regional Airport.

 The second was for a startup, OneJet, operating Hawker Beechjet 400A aircraft out of an Indianapolis International Airport base to a number of destinations in the Midwest.
 This flying will transition to Corporate Flight Management in June 2016.